 In autumn and winter I always tend to lean on chic layering, based around a mix of neutrals that all go together— usually involving some form of relaxed tailoring (I’m a blazer super-fan).
-Summer is a little different though, as you have to really rely on hero pieces alone, like a dress or a linen co-ord, and then build a warm-weather outfit around them that still manages to look polished.
+Spring and summer are a little different though, as you have to really rely on hero pieces alone, like a dress or a linen co-ord, and then build an outfit around them with accessories that still looks polished.
 That’s where it becomes all about the combos, balancing proportions out and adding timeless accessories that will always elevate your look.

-So, in case you’ve been struggling with inspiration for what to wear this summer, I thought I’d share with you my seven go-to outfit formulas that I bring out every year and wear on repeat.
+So, in case you’ve been struggling with inspiration for what to wear throughout S/S 23, I thought I’d share with you my seven go-to outfit formulas for warmer weather days, that I bring out every year and wear on repeat.
 I’ve added any styling tips I could think of, as well as shopped out my looks in case you see anything your summer capsule wardrobe is missing.
 Happy scrolling!

 A white dress should be a summer staple in every woman's wardrobe.
 Whether you prefer mini or midi, frothy and lacy or pared-back and minimalist, nothing beats it against sun-kissed skin.
 I usually pair mine with tan accessories as I think it adds a relaxed but polished finish, but black works just as well.